lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 2.2.
 Above the image, click on the grid icon (hover-over text “Tile all images in the search result table”) to simultaneously view all 4 i band PVIs.

-2.3 Click on the first image and choose the "center" icon (hover-over text “Image center drop down.”), and in the box next to “Center On” enter coordinates, “55.75, -32.27”, and then click “Go”.
+2.3 Click on the first image and choose the "center" icon (hover-over text “Image center drop down.”), and in the box next to “Center On” enter coordinates, “55.75, -32.27”, and then click “Go and Mark”.

 2.4.
-Click on the “align” icon above the image (hover-over text “Image alignment drop down.”) and under “Align and Lock Options” select “by WCS”.
+Click on the align icon above the image (hover-over text “Image alignment drop down.”) and under “Align and Lock Options” select “by WCS”.

 2.5.
 Click the Zoom icon and then Zoom-in (magnifying glass with a plus) 3 times.